 How to get around Seattle

 Seattle’s closest airport is Sea-Tac International Airport, located about 30 minutes south of downtown.
 If you’re coming here by train, you’ll arrive at the King Street Station downtown.
-If you’re coming from Portland or Vancouver, B.C., the Bolt Bus is a very affordable option, with fares as low as $1 (stopping in the International District at Fifth Avenue S. & South King Street).
-There’s also a downtown Greyhound bus terminal.

 Although Seattle may be best known musically for the 1990s grunge scene, its arts and culture scene is diverse.
 The Seattle Symphony plays at Benaroya Hall downtown, and the Seattle Center hosts the Seattle Opera and the Pacific Northwest Ballet (both at the Marion Oliver McCaw Hall).
 Theater lovers will enjoy the 5th Avenue Theatre, the Paramount, and the Seattle Repertory Theatre.
 Popular live music venues include the Crocodile, Neumos, the Showbox, and the Neptune.